oleksiibilous/local-storage/README.md

 # Local Storage

-Local Storage creates helpers to work with specific items inside local storage
+Local Storage creates your personal bubble inside local storage.
+It assigns object to specific key and returns helpers for modifying it

 ## Installation